Switchable Representation Learning Framework with Self-compatibility: Conclusion

 \section{Conclusion}

 This paper proposes a Switchable Representation Learning Framework with Self Compatibility (SFSC) for multi-platform model collaboration.
-SFSC enables us to obtain models with various capacities to fit different computing and storage resource constrains on diverse platforms.
-The proposed compatible loss dynamically adjusts the optimization priorities to achieve better average accuracy.
-While the aggregation method finds generic directions to improve all sub-models.
+SFSC enables us to obtain models with various capacities to fit different computing and storage resource constraints on diverse platforms.
+It finds a generic direction to improve all sub-models by uncertainty estimation and gradient projection.
 SFSC achieves state-of-the-art performances and shows convincing robustness in different case studies.